SulaimanNiazi/USB-AutoRun-Ransomware/README.md

 - Ensure sensitive data is not present in the test folder (`Dummy folder`)
 - Clearly inform users this is a **simulation** before running
 - Administrator permissions may be requested to demonstrate full effect
+- **Antivirus software will likely detect and delete `ransomware.py` or the compiled `.exe`.**
+  - This is due to behavior that mimics real malware (fullscreen lock, encryption simulation, key blocking)
+  - For proper testing, temporarily **disable antivirus or add an exclusion** for the test folder
+  - Do this only on **safe, isolated systems**, such as offline virtual machines

 ---